 M.C.P., University of Pennsylvania

 Professor Keene's teaching and research interests focus on the legal aspects of city and regional planning, land development regulation, environmental planning and law, sustainable development, legal and policy issues relating to brownfield remediation, and management of urban growth.

 Professor Keene has advised local governments on the legal aspects of environmental and farmland protection.

 Professor Keene chaired the Department of City & Regional Planning from 1988 to 1992 and served two terms as Chair of the Graduate Group in City and Regional Planning, which administers the Ph.D.
 Degree program in City and Regional Planning.
 During 1999, 2000, and 2001, he served consecutively as Chair-Elect, Chair, and past Chair of the Faculty Senate of the University of Pennsylvania.
 He is serving as coodinator of Penn student's participation in an advanced master's degree in environmental management established by the Mines Paris (formerly the Paris School of Mines), and TsingHua University in Beijiing.

 In 2004, Professor Keene was awarded the Christian R. and Mary F. Lindback Foundation Award for Distinguished Teaching.
 He was awarded the G. Holmes Perkins Award for Distinguished Teaching in 2005.

 Mr. Keene served as University Ombudsman from 2006 to 2009

-CoursesProfessor Keene teaches courses on the Law of Planning and Urban Development, Environmental Law, and Brownfield Remediation.
+CoursesProfessor Keene teaches courses on the Law of Planning and Urban Development, Environmental Law, Brownfield Remediation and Strategies for Sustainable Development.